margaretmf/margaretmf.github.io/index.md

 **Me amo muchas de las culturas del mundo, incluyendo Africano, Árabes, Chino, Español, y Nativa.**

+Currently, I am studying the Spanish version of the Bible.
+I am revitalizing an appreciation for the beautiful language.
+I am listening to music and the radio in Spanish every day.

 **Actualmente, estudiando la versión de La Biblia en Español.
 Estoy revitalizando una apreciación por el idioma muy bonito.
 Escuchando a la música y la radio en Español todos de los días.**

 I believe that the stories that families share about ancestors are the most spiritual elements of who people are.
 I believe that details matter.
 I believe in respecting the secrets that people share.
 The way people capture stories is important.

+It is interesting how movements start from the ground-up.
+I am interested in the world cultures, narratives, and archetypes around engineering as well as STEAM education.
+The books for children by Jean Craighead George capture creatively the historic culture around engineering and nature.

 **Creo que los cuentos que familias contan sobre sus antepasados son los elementos más espirituales de quien la gente están.
 Creo que los detalles importan.
 Es importantae respitar los misterios que la gente comparte.
 Como la gente captura los cuentos es valiosa.**

-I am interested in how movements start from the ground-up.

-**Estoy interesada en como los movimientos comienzan desde el principio.**

-I am interested in the world cultures, narratives, and archetypes around engineering as well as STEAM education.
-The books for children by Jean Craighead George capture creatively the historic culture around engineering and nature.

-**Estoy interesada en las culturas, las narrativas, y los arquetipos sobre la ingeniería así como STEAM educación.
+**Estoy interesada en como los movimientos comienzan desde el principio.
+Estoy interesada en las culturas, las narrativas, y los arquetipos sobre la ingeniería así como STEAM educación.
 Los libros para las niñas por Jean Craighead George capturan creativamente la cultura histórica alrededor la ingeniería y la naturaleza.**

 Finally, as a student at the University of Virginia and the University of Glasgow, I used to row.
 I used to wake up by 5am and drove team members to practice in Charlottesville.
 I'd love to get back into shape and row with a team.
 Rowing on a river is the best thing to appreciate being a team member, to commit to goals, to express diligence, intelligence, a sense of unity and oneness, and strength, and to love nature - the water, the trees, the birds.